Rooted Witnesses: trees as archaeological matter in Palestine

 After the attempt to escape state power in digital spaces, recently many projects in the crypto and blockchain realm return to land and territory as the focus of their activity with the aim of performing “physical-world governance experiments'' that challenge current conceptions of societal organisation.
 Here, the abstraction of land as an asset for speculation is also linked to the abstraction of citizenship as a commodified good.
 After buying into the project by purchasing a CitizenNFT, CityDAO (Decentralised Autonomous Organisation) promises to provide the framework to encounter like-minded people, build new networks, and achieve economic prosperity: As the citizen is becoming a user, the city is becoming a platform.
 Crossing disciplinary boundaries between digital anthropology, critical urbanism, and political theory, this research investigates these projects as the expansion of the platform economy to a general principle of organisation that advances the privatisation of urban and social spaces.

 Every year, more than seven-hundred obsolete ships – owned by and operated for the benefit of entities in developed countries – are sent to breaking yards in developing countries.
-Shipbreaking is a very heavy industry that exposes both workers and the environment to a great number of risks as vessels either contain or have incorporated a wide range of toxic materials throughout their lifetime.
-The shipbreaking industry, a byproduct of the globalized economy, operates in the basis of a series of speculations, loosened legal frameworks and opaque monitoring systems that essentially outsources liabilities.
+Shipbreaking is a very heavy industry that exposes workers and the environment to many risks as vessels either contain or have incorporated a wide range of toxic materials throughout their lifetime.
+The shipbreaking industry, a byproduct of the globalized economy, operates on the basis of a series of speculations, loosened legal frameworks and opaque monitoring systems that essentially outsource liabilities.
 This investigation focuses on one of the largest shipbreaking yards in the world – Aliaga, near the Aegean port of Izmir in western Turkey following the trails of a series of ships from their birth to the end-of-life voyage, and traces the latent effects of toxicity released into the environment and the human bodies during the breaking process of these ships.